 Prior to obtaining control, AMIC recorded its investment in GAF using the equity method.
 AMIC recorded changes in its investment in GAF in the "Other income" line in the Condensed Consolidated Statements of Income.
 Upon achieving control on April 30, 2015, GAF's income and expense amounts became consolidated with AMIC's results.
-Accordingly, the individual line items on the Condensed Consolidated Statements of Income for March 2016 reflect three months of the operations of GAF with no corresponding amounts for March 2015.
+Accordingly, the individual line items on the Condensed Consolidated Statements of Income for six months ended June 2016 reflect six months of the operations of GAF and only two months of corresponding amounts for three months ended June 2016 reflect three months of the operations of GAF and only two months of corresponding amounts for the three months ended June 30, 2015.

 Premiums Earned.
-Premiums earned decreased 42%, or \$15,121,000 from 2015 to 2016.
+Premiums earned decreased 42%, or \$15,497,000 from 2015 to 2016.
 The Company currently has three lines of business.
-Premiums relating to medical stop-loss business decreased \$16,152,000 due to the sale of Risk Solutions and the exit from the medical stop-loss business.
-Premiums relating to fully insured health (consisting of run-off major medical, short-term medical, dental, vision, gap, occupational accident, pet insurance, and international medical) increased \$1,013,000.
+Premiums relating to medical stop-loss business decreased \$16,834,000 due to the sale of Risk Solutions and the exit from the medical stop-loss business.
+Premiums relating to fully insured health (consisting of run-off major medical, short-term medical, dental, vision, gap, occupational accident, pet insurance, and international medical) increased \$1,171,000.
 The increase is primarily due to an increase in international medical and pet insurance premiums, offset by a decrease in major medical premiums.
+Premiums relating to group disability increased \$166,000.
+For the three months ended June 30, 2016, Independence American assumed 10% of IHC's short-term medical business, 20% of IHC's DBL business, 8% of certain of IHC's LTD business, approximately 28% of IHC's medical stop-loss business, and 14% of certain of IHC's group major medical business.
+There were no significant changes to these percentages from the prior year.